ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/security-permissions.md

 | WA02 | WB01             | teamlead_2 | Holger  |  true       | true | false | false | true  | true,...true; |      |
 | WA03 | WB01             | group_1   | Schaden |  true       | true | false | true | false | true,...true; |      |

-## securityEnabled-flag

-It is only possible to set the securityEnabled-flag in the TaskanaEngineConfiguration constructor to false if the corresponding ENFORCE_SECURITY flag from the CONFIGURATION table in the database is also set to false.
-Otherwise the TASKANA start-up process will be stopped.

-If no value is set in the database then it is assumed that this is the first TaskanaEngine connecting to the database which then sets it's securityEnabled-flag as a new default.
+## Disable security using the *securityEnabled* parameter

+The securityEnabled-flag can disable authentification for the complete Kadai functionality if set to false.
+The default value of the flag is true.
+You can change the value by specifying the *securityEnabled* parameter of the constructor of TaskanaEngineConfiguration.
 ```
 TaskanaEngineConfiguration(DataSource dataSource, boolean useManagedTransactions,
         boolean securityEnabled, String propertiesFileName, String propertiesSeparator)
 ```
+In the spring boot example, you can add following bean in order to disable security:

+    @Bean
+    public TaskanaEngineConfiguration taskanaEngineConfiguration(DataSource dataSource) {
+        return new SpringTaskanaEngineConfiguration(dataSource, true, false, "TASKANA");
+    }

+The CONFIGURATION table has a ENFORCE_SECURITY field.
+If this field is already set, then *securityEnabled* should be set to the same value.
+If the ENFORCE_SECURITY flag in the database has no value, then the first TaskanaEngine connecting to the database sets its *securityEnabled* as the value of ENFORCE_SECURITY.